modulr/laravel-scaffold/README.md

 # Laravel Scaffold
-Created with Laravel 5.7 and VueJS.
-Code free.
+Open Source project created with Laravel 5.7 and VueJS.

 ### Table of Contents